Looking for a way to teach the Distributive Property in 3rd grade? Read on to see how I go about teaching this challenging math concept!

 Now, it’s time for the Distributive Ninjas to take over!
 I really enjoy using technology and using PowerPoint.
 I created a PowerPoint with Ninja Theme.
 It has animation, sounds, and printables or worksheets for the students to follow along and practice.

-I used this Distributive Property of Multiplication PowerPoint as a Guided Practice.
+I used this Distributive Property of Multiplication PowerPoint as a Guided Practice in my teaching the Distributive Property.
 This time, however, the students were going to learn steps to writing a DPM sentence, because that is where most of the errors occur.

 On the printable I have these four steps: